 - Using Statistics in Science

 - Chemical laboratory techniques

 Applicants on Access Programmes:

 Plus minimum of:

-GCSE English Language and Maths at grade C.
+GCSE English Language and Maths at grade C or 4.

 English language requirements:

 Minimum IELTS 5.5 or equivalent.

 If you do not meet the IELTS requirement, you can take a University of Bradford pre-sessional English course.
 See the Language Centre for more details.